costajob/app-servers/README.md

 ```

 ##### Considerations
-Crystal language recorded the best lap of the pack, outperforming more mature languages like Java and GO, but also new-kids-on-the-block ones like Nim.
+Crystal language recorded the best lap of the pack, outperforming more mature languages.
 This is even more interesting considering the language executes on a single thread only.

 ##### Concurrency and parallelism
 As expected Crystal does not supports parallelism: only one CPU is squeezed by the server.
-Memory consumption falls within NIM and GO, thus proving AOT languages have some real advantage over VM-based ones.
+Memory consumption falls within Nim and GO, thus proving AOT-based languages have a real advantage over VM-based ones.